18PriyanshuK/Cyber-Safe/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License]() - see the LICENSE file for details.<br/>
+For commercial use or redistribution, please contact the author.

 ---